FSMA 204 and HACCP Aviation Catering Software

 Temperature deviations trigger immediate notifications to the iOS Crew app for mandatory inflight resolution.

-Operations and safety teams rely on Galley X to maintain rigorous oversight through six core capabilities designed for global jurisdictions.
+Operations and safety teams rely on Galley XAI to maintain rigorous oversight through six core capabilities designed for global jurisdictions.

 Aviation operators including Oman Air, Salam Air, and Transom Catering rely on IFCS to secure their global provisioning networks.